scristofari/image-server/README.md

 # Image Server

-In this multi parts project, we will see how to implement a http service for uploading images, with presets and ready for the cloud.
+In this tutorial, we will see how to implement a http service for uploading images, with presets and ready for the cloud.

 To goal is to have an image resizer with: